Experiences in which students explore their creative

 While a stand-alone reflection component is not required in the AC category,

 arts are assumed to be part of the artistic development process and the production

 of a final product as required for the AC category.
 Those making proposals for AC

 coding should be specific about the particular methods of critique and response

-that will be used to elicit such deliberation as part of
+that will be used to elicit such deliberation as part of the creative process.

 Examples of experiential learning activities that might fulfill this category:

-activity, dance activity, acting, directing, music composition,
+activity, dance activity, acting, directing, music composition, creative writing,

 individualized experiences might include internships (for credit or noncredit),